 What is Purchase Order Funding?

-A purchase order loan bridges the gap between order and payment and has the advantage of being faster and easier to obtain than a traditional bank loan.
-A P.O. loan is based on the creditworthiness of your buyer (customer) and your business.
+Purchase order finance bridges the gap between order and payment and has the advantage of being faster and easier to obtain than a traditional bank loan.
+A purchase order loan is based on the creditworthiness of your buyer (customer) and your business.